 - Do we welcome people here if they are vegetarians?
 (Yes!)

-- Do we welcome people here who have different colors of skin?
+- Do we welcome people here who have any color of skin?

 - Do we welcome tall people here?

 - Do we welcome medium-sized people?

 - Do we welcome people who have freckles?

 - Do we welcome people here who are boys?
 (Yes!)